AniketWathore/BackTestIt/README.md

 - Run tests: `pytest` (covers data fetches, signals, metrics).
 - Offline Mode: Use CSV mocks for API-free dev.
 - Contributions: Fork, PR with tests.
 Focus on new indicators or providers.

-### License
-MIT License—free to use, modify, distribute.
 ---